-While the MLTC continues to demonstrate its commitment to building new LTC homes in Ontario, it has acknowledged that given the delays in redevelopment of the Class C LTC homes, their operating licenses will need to remain in service beyond their current expiration date of June 2025.
+While the MLTC continues to demonstrate its commitment to building new LTC homes in Ontario, it has acknowledged that delays in redevelopment of Class C LTC homes requires that their operating licenses remain in service beyond their current expiration date of June 2025.
 In April 2024, the MLTC indicated that all Class C home operators must submit notice of their intentions regarding their Class C homes in order to qualify for license extensions of up to five years.
-The Company has applied for license extensions for all its remaining Class C homes.
+Subsequent to Q3, the Company began to receive license extensions to June 2030 for certain of its Class C homes, and expects to ultimately receive license extensions for the balance of its Class C homes.

-The Company continues to progress its remaining 15 redevelopment projects in Ontario, consisting of 3,032 new or replacement beds that would replace 2,211 Class C beds.
-With the enhanced CFS in place until November 2024, we are focused on advancing three new projects to begin construction in 2024, with final tendered construction costs and receipt of applicable regulatory approvals largely determining if and when they proceed.
+The Company continues to progress its remaining 12 redevelopment projects in Ontario, consisting of 2,456 new or replacement beds that would replace 1,841 Class C beds, in anticipation of any future enhancements to the MLTC's capital funding program that may be made available beyond November 2024.
 We are working collaboratively with industry partners and the government to make as many of the remaining projects as possible economically feasible, including the need to address the particular challenges faced by projects in the Greater Toronto Area and in smaller rural markets.